jack-willturner/nas-without-training/README.md

+This is a modification of the NASWOT repo to use the Fisher measure developed in BlockSwap.
+It won't work, but it might be a good addition to my thesis :)

 # Neural Architecture Search Without Training

 :warning: Note: this repository has been updated to reflect the [second version](https://arxiv.org/abs/2006.04647) of the paper